mmccroskey/MistLegacy/README.md

 By requiring that every subclass of `Record` call `Record`s `init` function and provide a `recordTypeName`, Mist removes the need to provide `typeName` every time you create a Record instance, while still allowing you to decouple the name of the subclass from the name of its respective Record Type in CloudKit.
 This is particularly useful if you want to follow the typical database vs. ORM convention where database tables (equivalent to Record Types) have plural names (`Users`, `Todos`, etc.), while ORM Models (equivalent to `Record` subclasses) have singular names (`User`, `Todo`, etc.).
 Whether you choose to follow this convention is up to you.

-###### "Raw" properties as computed properties
+###### Using computed properties

-By implementing "raw" properties (Strings, Dates, etc., but not custom CloudKit types like References and Assets) as computed properties, Mist allows you to get and set the values of your properties in a way that's ultimately compatible with the `CKRecord` that stores them, while also giving you all the advantages of a proper Swift property.
+By implementing "raw" properties, relationships, and Assets as computed properties, Mist allows you to get and set the values of your properties in a way that's ultimately compatible with the `CKRecord` that stores them, while also giving you all the advantages of a proper Swift property.
 In particular, these properties:

 - Have names that Xcode can auto-complete, and can check for correctness at compile time
 - Have types that Swift can enforce in both directions, so that you can only set values on that property that make sense, and so that you don't have to check the type of a property's value every time you want use it
 - Have explicit nullability, so that if you know a particular property will always have a value (for instance, a boolean flag), you can set it up as such and then you never have to check to see whether it's nil

-###### "Raw" properties as computed properties
+And in the case of relationships and Assets, you get additional advantages.
+With relationships, you're able to directly relate two `Record`s together (something you cannot do with `CKRecord`), and then when you fetch the parent Record, you'll get the related Record automatically without another fetch by default.
+With assets, you're able to access the asset immediately, since Mist guarantees that it remains cached on the device as long as its respective Record is locally cached.

+##### Other Advantages of Using `Record`

 ##### Identifiers

 CloudKit requires that the unique identifiers for `CKRecord`s (instances of `CKRecordID`) must be unique to each Record within a given Object Type.
 However, CloudKit does nothing to enforce this, since the `recordName` property of `CKRecordID` can be any String, and thus could be repeated across `CKRecord` instances.

 By contrast, Mist's `Record` has an `id` property, which is an instance of `RecordID` (a typealias of `String`) and is read-only; at initialization time, it automatically gets set to a globally-unique value using `NSUUID`.

+##### Record Zones

+Although it's not very well documented, proper use of Record Zones is critical to enabling efficient synchronization of objects between CloudKit and the local device.
+In particular, custom record zones cannot be used at all in the public database, but they must be used in the private and shared databases in order

 ##### Properties